kalafoto - Fotolia

 Analyze bandwidth needs for your backup infrastructure

-The following backup tips can help you make informed choices based on your bandwidth requirements.
+The following backup networking and policy tips can help you make informed choices based on your bandwidth requirements.

 - Determine if current data backup procedures are stable or are likely to change; for example, whether you might migrate to data mirroring or some form of real-time replication.

 - Examine how frequently your organization performs backup activities.
 If your backups occur very frequently during the day, bandwidth requirements are likely to be higher than if you post daily incremental backups after business hours and full backups monthly or weekly.

 - Analyze where backups currently reside, such as on site, at another company data center or in a cloud repository.

 - Periodically discuss backup requirements with business users to identify situations that could potentially require additional backup capabilities.

 - Periodically review backup policies and procedures to ensure they are consistent with the organization's needs and good practice.

 - Support IT audits that include an analysis of backup controls and activities.

 - If you use software and devices optimized for your backup infrastructure, periodically discuss your requirements with your vendors to ensure they are up to date on your current and future needs.